 Automated technologies can significantly lower the risk of bias through the removal of personal and identifiable candidate information that is unrelated to the job role.

 Screening technology never tires.
-It works consistency around the clock and is not affected by external influences.
-For each vacancy, every job application is reviewed fairly against the same job matching data points.
+It works consistently around the clock and is not affected by external influences.
+Every job application is reviewed fairly against the same job-matching data points for each vacancy.